 Dubai holidays dazzle you with a unique combination of beautiful beach settings and a modern city with plenty of sights to see.
 A break in Dubai is all about great weather, a little indulgence and a huge choice of attractions to see.
-With a stunning selection of golden beaches and glorious Middle Eastern sunshine, Dubai is one of the premier holiday destinations in the world and is the perfect choice for those looking for a glamorous and lavish beach holiday in a vibrant and visually stunning city.
+With a stunning selection of golden beaches and glorious Middle Eastern sunshine, Dubai is one of the premier holiday destinations in the United Arab Emirates and is the perfect choice for those looking for a glamorous and lavish beach holiday in a vibrant and visually stunning city.
 Whether you’re looking for last minute luxury holidays to Dubai to cure those winter blues, or an all-inclusive family trip, this world famous city will tick all of your boxes and more!
-So find the best Dubai travel deals at Destination2.
+So find the best Dubai holiday deals at Destination2.

 Passport/visa requirements: Your Passport must be valid for a minimum period of 6 months from the date you enter the country.